Top Fall Fun in the Twin Cities: A Family Guide

 Camp chairs with wool blankets and movie treats ready for an outdoor movie in a park

-“Tailgate” in the Backyard
+“Tailgate” in the backyard

 I’m always looking for ways to sneak in a few extra cookouts before the season is over.
 Use football season as an excuse to barbecue one last time.
 Set up the cornhole game, toss a football around and get ready to watch a football game (or all of them) together.
 We have some fun football themed food ideas here.